shiva-singhSATech/Happy-Plan-API/README.md

 # Happy-Plan-API
-Happy Plan API is about open API specification details
+Happy Plan API is about open API specification details.